The Prince: New conquests added to older states (Chapter 3)

-More generally, Machiavelli emphasizes that one should have regard not only for present problems, but also for the future ones.
+More generally, Machiavelli emphasizes that one should have regard not only for present problems but also for the future ones.
 One should not "enjoy the benefit of time", but rather the benefit of one's virtue and prudence, because time can bring evil, as well as good.

 Machiavelli notes in this chapter on the "natural and ordinary desire to acquire" and as such, those who act on this desire can be "praised or blamed" depending on the success of their acquisitions.
 He then goes into detail about how the King of France failed in his conquest of Italy, even saying how he could have succeeded.
 Machiavelli views doing harm to enemies as a necessity, stating, "if an injury is to be done to a man, it should be so severe that the prince is not in fear of revenge".

 Conquered kingdoms (Chapter 4)

 In some cases, the old king of the conquered kingdom depended on his lords; 16th-century France, or in other words France as it was at the time of writing of The Prince, is given by Machiavelli as an example of such a kingdom.
 These are easy to enter, but difficult to hold.

 When the kingdom revolves around the king, with everyone else his servant, then it is difficult to enter, but easy to hold.
 The solution is to eliminate the old bloodline of the prince.
-Machiavelli used the Persian empire of Darius III, conquered by Alexander the Great, to illustrate this point, and then noted that the Medici, if they think about it, will find this historical example similar to the "kingdom of the Turk" (Ottoman Empire) in their time – making this a potentially easier conquest to hold than France would be.
+Machiavelli used the Persian empire of Darius III, conquered by Alexander the Great, to illustrate this point, and then noted that if one considers it, they will find this historical example similar to the "kingdom of the Turk" (Ottoman Empire) in their time – making this a potentially easier conquest to hold than France would be.